Halsu/halsu-plugins-for-streaming/README.md

 ### Shadows Slider

 Adds luma-keyed shadows of a user-defined color.
 Intended for separate control of the key just for shadows.
-Crop sliders of a reference image can be used to isolate the area where shadows will appear.
+Crop sliders or a reference image can be used to isolate the area where shadows will appear.

 ---